Struggling to attract your ideal clients and create your dream business? Here are 7 steps to attracting the right clients for your business.

 Use your 100 coffees to build a deep understanding of your clients, their needs and wants, their pains, and the language they use when speaking about your product.

-Oh, and if you’re building a location-independent business like ours, then you could conduct these “coffee meetings” over skype or Zoom.
+If you’re building a location-independent business like ours, you could conduct these “coffee meetings” over Zoom or Google Meet.
 The main thing is having actual conversations (also known as “in-depth interviews”) with people and not just sending out a survey.

 Show each person your 1-pager (and your Lean Canvas if they prefer a visual model).